shapr/extralogical.net/projects/papertrail.md

 It's written in [Ruby on Rails][rails], and the [source code][source] is available on GitHub, licensed under the GPL.

-Some extremely rudimentary documentation is included in the `README` file, and I noted its intentions and shortcomings in an [introductory article][intro] (further mentions of it [have appeared since][more]).
+Some rudimentary documentation is included in the `README` file, and I noted its intentions and shortcomings in an [introductory article][intro] (further mentions of it [have appeared since][more]).
 If you find any bugs, please let me know via the [GitHub issue tracker][bugs].

 URLify
 ------